jdmonin/JSettlers2/Readme.md

 Note:
-The server doesn't require or check at startup that the named accounts all already exist; the whitelist is only a comma-separated list of names, to simplify initial setup.
+The server doesn't require or check at startup that the named accounts all already exist; the User Account Admins list is only a comma-separated list of names, to simplify initial setup.

 In case an admin account password is lost, there's a rudimentary **password-reset** feature:
 Run JSettlersServer with the usual DB parameters and add: `--pw-reset username`